 Total Cost - £9.16 - This covers absolutely everything.
 All we assume you have in your kitchen beforehand is SALT, PEPPER AND OLIVE OIL.

 Make your marinade.
-Into a bowl, add 2 heaped tablespoons of grated ginger, 3 tablespoons of soy sauce, 1 teaspoon of sesame oil, the juice of a lime and 1 clove of grated garlic.
+Grab a bowl, add 2 heaped tablespoons of grated ginger, 3 tablespoons of soy sauce, 1 teaspoon of sesame oil, the juice of a lime and 1 clove of grated garlic.

 Take your mackerels.
 Score each side three times, and drizzle over some olive oil and then place onto the barbecue.
 Depending on the heat, the fish should need about 5 minutes on each side.
-Turn the fish when the flesh on the lower half is white, and the skin in charred and crispy.
+Turn the fish when the flesh on the bottom half is white, and the skin in charred and crispy.
 At this point, brush over half your marinade.